-Banana Carrot Muffins are definitely changing the breakfast game with their light, fluffy, moist texture that’s unrivaled.
+Banana Carrot Muffins are definitely changing the easy breakfast game with their light, fluffy, moist texture that’s unrivaled.
 You’ll love that you can sneak in some veggies and enjoy a quick on-the-go breakfast when life gets hectic, or lounge around on a Saturday morning with a hot cup of coffee and a plate of warm muffins.

 They’re freezer-friendly, too, so there’s no worry about any going to waste (but once you try them, you’ll know that’s not possible anyway.
 With many ways to enjoy these muffins, you truly can’t go wrong.
 They’re so easy to make they will be on REPEAT.
 So let’s get to baking now, shall we?

 What You’ll Need to Make these Muffins